Acmaro/NY-electricity-lload-prediction/README.md

 # NY-electricity-load-prediction

-Using Gradient Boosting Regressor to predict electricity load of 'Captial' zone in New York State.
+Using Gradient Boosting Regressor to predict electricity load of 'Capital' zone in New York State.

 # Data source: